 An intelligent Porsche

 Like most modern, high-end electric cars, the Taycan will be fully connected and come with some level of autonomy.
-Level five — full autonomy, where a driver isn’t required — isn’t a priority for Porsche, according to Michael, but the sedan will offer driver-assistance systems (like InnoDrive) designed to take over in a traffic jam or on a long road trip, for example.
+Level five — full autonomy, where a driver isn’t required — isn’t a priority for Porsche, but the sedan will offer driver-assistance systems (like InnoDrive) designed to take over in a traffic jam or on a long road trip, for example.
 Porsche is also investing in an over-the-air updating system it calls the “Car for Life” concept.
 In the not-too-distant future, it will be possible to update the infotainment system and many other systems at the push of a button.
 The driver could, conceivably, unlock more range.

 How much will it cost?

 In terms of pricing, the Taycan will slot between the Cayenne and the Panamera.
 It will carry a base price of about $75,000 before incentives are factored in.
-In other words, it will fight in exactly the same segment as the Tesla Model S. That figure also places it in the same price bracket as the Audi E-Tron SUV, among other premium electric cars.
+In other words, it will fight in the same segment as the Tesla Model S. That figure also places it in the same price bracket as the Audi E-Tron SUV, among other premium electric cars.
 The catalog won’t stop there.
 Porsche will expand the Taycan family later in the production run with more powerful models that it could charge about 200,000 euros (nearly $230,000) for, according to Automotive News.
 Details about those variants haven’t been released.

 “As you can imagine, the Taycan has been positively received by the public as well as the media.
 While we haven’t disclosed details around the level of public interest yet, Porsche enthusiasts and dealers are telling us that they can’t have this car soon enough,” a Porsche spokesperson told Digital Trends via email.
-British magazine Autocar learned from Porsche that customers in the United Kingdom have given the Taycan the same reception.